mgrimace/energy-todo/README.md

 *Light and dark mode shown side-by-side.*

 > [!TIP]
-> Theme support added as of v1.1.0!
-Nord, Everforest, and Catppuccin, with more to come!
+> Now with themes!
+Nord, Everforest, Gruvbox, Solarized, Catppuccin, and more!

 ## About This Project